Mark 10:46-52 A Blind Beggar 2/29/2004 <->

 youngest son shall he set up the gates of it.

-Today, when you see the area of Jericho you can still
+Today, when you see the area of Jericho you can

-Jericho.
+of Jericho.
 But Jericho is also identified as the city of palm trees.
 We

 read in Deut 34:3, De 34:3 And the south, and the plain of the valley of